rumca-js/Django-link-archive/README_development.md

  - everything that relates to source should start with "Source"
  - new services are handled by 'services' directory (like handling GIT, webarchive, etc.)
  - handling of new sites might require changes in pluginsources, and pluginentries (the first handles source, the second one a entry, link)
+ - this program was not designed to store Internet pages, but to store Internet meta data (title, description).
+We should rely on other services for cooperation.
+We cannot store entire Internet on a hard drive.
+We can store some meta though

 # Design